-Information about applying for scholarships and grants can be found here.
 Full and partial scholarships are awarded each year to recognize academic excellence, reward student effort, and commend service and leadership.
 Additionally, there are several tuition grants available to assist families in need.
 For both scholarships and tuition grants, some recipients are selected from the student body based on specific criteria, while others require application.
 Announcements are made in the spring and posted on the NDA website to inform students and parents of application requirements and deadlines.
 Applications are available online or in the school office.
+A student is ineligible for a scholarship if she has not been enrolled for a full year at NDA.